Orion (constellation): India

 The Rigveda refers to the constellation as Mriga (the Deer).

 Nataraja, "the cosmic dancer", is often interpreted as the representation of Orion.
 Rudra, the Rigvedic form of Shiva, is the presiding deity of Ardra nakshatra (Betelgeuse) of Hindu astrology.

-The Jain Symbol carved in the Udayagiri and Khandagiri Caves, India in 1st century BCE has a striking resemblance with Orion.
+The Jain Symbol carved in the Udayagiri and Khandagiri Caves, India in 1st century BC has a striking resemblance with Orion.

 Bugis sailors identified the three stars in Orion's Belt as tanra tellué, meaning "sign of three".